 - Bone-In, skin-on chicken thighs – You can also use boneless chicken thighs or skin-on chicken legs.
 But don’t use chicken breasts, they will dry out with the time it takes to roast the veggies.
+See the FAQ section if you insist on using chicken breasts.

 - Potatoes – You can use russet potatoes, baby red potatoes, or Yukon gold potatoes.

 - Carrots – The carrots can be substituted for parsnips.
+Or use both!

 - Onion and garlic cloves – 15 to 20 whole garlic cloves give this recipe great flavor.